-Check out this week’s episode of Personal Development Without The Fluff to learn more about the neurochemicals that impact your well-being and the well-being of your kids.
+Check out this week's episode of Old Souls and Seekers to learn more about the neurochemicals that impact your well-being and the well-being of your kids.

 - It's not realistic to have endless happy chemicals while sitting on the couch for no reason.

 - Serotonin rewards you with a good feeling when you assert and prevail, also known as “calm confidence”.

 - If you feed your brain new experiences, new pathways will build.

 - The mammal brain keeps score to keep a one-up position.
 When this is not met, it creates anxiety.

 - Better decisions are made when you're in a clearer, happier mindset.

 - Deciding where to invest your energy in a healthy way is crucial to not draining yourself for little things.